Herseninstituut/FYD2NWB-BIDS/README.md

 ### Converting to NWB
 Once you have verified that your metadata is compliant, you simply register a sessionid to the online conversion todo list and an nwb file automatically appears in the source folder.
-Converting session data to NWB files is performed by a service routine that calls various subroutines to convert data from Blackrock, neuropixel, and 2photon imaging files to NWB files.
-Other propriety formats will follow on request and possibly with your help.
+Converting session data to NWB files is performed by a service routine that calls various subroutines specific for Blackrock, neuropixel, and 2photon imaging files.
+Other propriety formats will follow on request and with your help.
 The service _get_todos.m_ runs on a server and automatically checks a todo list for new conversion requests.
 If one has been added it creates one or more NWB files appropriate for a particular setup.
 You need not be concerned with the amount of data that needs to be converted or the time that it takes because it runs independent of your local machine.

 #### Set_todo.m and how to get started